 1. Register copyrights, trademarks, and patents

 Copyright, trademark, and patent are three of the most common types of IP protection.
-These grant you the exclusive rights to your creations, especially when it comes to the commercial gains of its use.
+These grant you exclusive rights to your creations, especially when it comes to the commercial gains of their use.

 Copyright applies to the protection of tangible and intangible creative works.
 You own the copyright the moment you create something if you did not register it.
 However, it will be easier to validate your ownership, especially in a legal dispute, if you take your time to register your work.